aineko-m/iveeCore/README.md

 ## FAQ
 Q: What were the beginnings of iveeCore?
 A: In early 2012 I began writing my own indy application in PHP.
 I had been using the [Invention Calculator Plugin](http://oldforums.eveonline.com/?a=topic&threadID=1223530) for EvEHQ, but with the author going AFG and the new EvEHQ v2 having a good but not nearly flexible enough calculator for my expanding industrial needs, I decided to build my own.
 The application called "ivee" grew over time and well beyond the scope of it's predecessor.
 In the end it was rewritten from scratch two and a half times, until I was happy with the overall structure.
 Eventually I decided I wanted to release the part of the code that provided general useful functionality, without revealing too much of ivee's secret sauce.
-So I put in some effort into separating and generalizing the code dealing with SDE DB interaction and Type classes into the library which now is iveeCore.
+So I put in some effort into separating and generalizing the code dealing with SDE DB interaction and Type classes into the engine which now is iveeCore.

 Q: What's the motivation for releasing iveeCore?
 A: I wanted to share something back to the eve developer community.
 I also see it as an opportunity to dip my toes into working on a Github hosted project, even if it is a small one, and it is a motivation to strive for better code quality.